 Chronic injuries on the other hand normally develop over a period of days/weeks and usually follows bouts of intense exercise/activity that the patient is unaccustomed to, such as lifting heavy boxes when moving house.

-The medical term is lateral epicondylitis but this can be misleading as the 'itis' on the end of the word implies that there is inflammation in the area but in most cases, this is not true because most of the injuries are chronic or longstanding and therefore the inflammatory stage has passed and tendinopathy is an appropriate term as this describes degeneration of the tendon rather than acute inflammation.
+The medical term often used is lateral epicondylitis but this can be misleading as the 'itis' on the end of the word implies that there is inflammation.
+In long term cases, the acute inflammatory stage has passed and tendinopathy is an appropriate term as this describes degeneration of the tendon rather than acute inflammation.

-The most common cause of Tennis Elbow is overuse of the muscles (also called “repetitive strain”) caused by repeated extension or bending back of the wrist against resistance.
-Gripping or turning objects like a manual screwdriver, lifting heavy weights during strength training or repeatedly performing occupational activities such as a builder laying a number of bricks are all common causes of tennis elbow.
+The most common cause of Tennis elbow is overuse or repetitive strain of the muscles caused by a repeated extension or bending back of the wrist.
+Gripping or turning objects like a manual screwdriver, lifting heavy weights during strength training or repeatedly performing occupational activities such as lifting bricks are all common causes of tennis elbow.